 The chances of me entering Earnestine & Hazels, which is the epitome of a dive, were pretty small.
 After all, it is suppose to be haunted, used to be a brothel, and has one item on the menu, a “Soul Burger”.
 Not only was the Soul Burger heaven, the building itself was a sight to behold.
 We even learned during our tour, the Earnestine & Hazels always gets the nod for “best jukebox” in the local newspaper.

 So does a food tasting tour look like fun to you?
 We’d love to hear your thoughts.
 Please comment below.
-Keep up with all of our travel, camping, and cycling tips by following us on Facebook, Instagram, Twitter, Pinterest, and Snapchat (@packyourbaguios).
+Keep up with all of our travel, camping, and cycling tips by following us on Facebook, Instagram, Twitter, and Pinterest.
 Leave us your email (blue box at the bottom of the post) to subscribe to our weekly newsletter and never miss a post!